 - 1 bottle inexpensive fruity red wine.
 I generally go with a Spanish red, such as a Tempranillo

 - Club soda

-- Add sliced orange and lemon and sugar to large pitcher; mash gently with wooden spoon until fruit releases some juice, but is not totally crushed, and sugar dissolves.
+- Add sliced orange and lemon and sugar to large pitcher; mash gently with a wooden spoon until fruit releases some juice, but is not totally crushed, and sugar dissolves.
 If you crush it too much, your sangria will taste pithy.

 - Stir in orange juice, Triple Sec, and wine; refrigerate for at least 2, and up to 36, hours.

 - Before serving, add 6 to 8 ice cubes and stir briskly, and add a splash of club soda to give a bit of effervescence.
 Serve immediately.

 A couple of things to keep in mind.
 As I mentioned, flavors will meld over time, so adjust the sugar just before serving.
 Also, be careful to taste as you are adding the triple sec as that can also over-sweeten.